acrlabs/simkube/docs/infra/amis.md

 - running SimKube in CI pipelines

 ## Available AMIs
-- SimKube AMI: Suitable for running on demand SimKube workloads and long running simulations.
+- **SimKube AMI**: Suitable for running on demand SimKube workloads and long running simulations.
-- SimKube GitHub Runner AMI: Designed specifically with CI in mind.
+- **SimKube GitHub Runner AMI**: Designed specifically with CI in mind.
 Use this AMI as an ephemeral SimKube GitHub Action Runner.

 ## What's included in the AMIs